What Does GPS Stand For?

 We all know GPS is used on our phones to give us directions back home or track the distance we run, but how exactly does it work?

 GPS satellites circle our planet twice a day in a precise orbit.
-They each transmit a unique signal that allow GPS devices to pinpoint the precise location of the satellite.
+They each transmit a unique signal that allows GPS devices to pinpoint the precise location of the satellite.
 Then the GPS receivers use this information to figure out a user’s exact location.

 To calculate your location and track movement, a GPS receiver must be locked on to the signal of at least 3 satellites according to a government website.
 Once your position has been determined, the GPS unit can determine information like miles traveled, speed, the time the sun sets, and more.